-Breakfast and lunch menus are posted on the website.
+Breakfast and lunch menus are posted on the food service page.
 Parents/guardians should discuss menu choices with their students daily.

 Single milk costs 75 cents.